 immune to infection.
 The vaccine does not cover all the strains

 of footrot.
+The vaccine is not always readily available.
 Producers with clean flocks can control footrot

 Severely infected sheep that do not respond to treatment should